 Some couples take the assisted conception route.
 Here IUI is offered and if it is not successful or appropriate then IVF is recommended.
 Drug treatment is avoided as the drugs usually suppress ovulation or they may be harmful to a growing embryo.

-The qualified and dedicated team at the Raipur centre believes that understanding the treatment and all its components is the key to coping with the stress that accompanies the treatment.
+The qualified and dedicated team at the Raipur center believes that understanding the treatment and all its components is the key to coping with the stress that accompanies the treatment.

 Raipur Fertility Research Centre is helping people build families successfully for the last 15 years.
-With a high pregnancy rate, it has got excellent ratings by their patients.
-They have an extremely qualified and committed team of doctors, nurses, embryologists and counsellors who work together to strive for excellence in fertility care.
+With a high pregnancy rate, it has got excellent ratings from their patients.
+They have an extremely qualified and committed team of doctors, nurses, embryologists and counselors who work together to strive for excellence in fertility care.

-Raipur Fertility research centre, established in the year 1994 in Raipur, Chhattisgarh, is India’s most experienced IVF treatment centre.
+Raipur Fertility research center, established in the year 1994 in Raipur, Chhattisgarh is India’s most experienced IVF treatment center.
 It is well known and well accepted all over the world for infertility and IVF treatments in India.

-The well qualified team at Raipur understands the emotional aspect and has an ethical, meticulous research based approach to fertility treatment.
-The flexible financial options and a long record of success make it one of the best treatment centres for infertility.
+The well-qualified team at Raipur understands the emotional aspect and has an ethical, meticulous research-based approach to fertility treatment.
+The flexible financing options and a long record of success make it one of the best treatment centers for infertility.
 Their aim is to provide low cost and best treatment options under one roof.